jac307/MediaArtTutorials/MEDIAART2B06/README.md

 + [Week 11](WT-W11.md) — Motion Graphics & Compositing (individual)
 -->
 This one-week module introduces **core techniques in Adobe After Effects**, allowing students to explore motion graphics, compositing, and animation.

 ________________________________________________________________________

 Credits: Jessica A. Rodríguez

+AI Disclosure:
+ChatGPT is be used for editing and clarity only.
+All ideas, instructional decisions, and assignment constraints are authored by the me, the instructor (Jessica A. Rodriguez).
+AI is not used to generate original course content.